 However, Google Maps only works over WiFi.
 But, if you look up where you’re going on Google Maps while you’re in a WiFi zone and leave the Maps app open when you leave, the little blue dot will still tell you where you are, even without WiFi!
 Yes, I know I talked about this before, but important travel hacks bear repeating.

 You can also download an offline map on Google Maps prior to your trip so that you can navigate without WiFi.

 To do this, you’ll need a Gmail account.
 Go into your Maps app on your phone, click the three little horizontal lines in the top left hand corner, and sign in with your Gmail.
 Then, click “offline areas.”
 Once there, click “download offline area.”
 Then type in the name of the city you’re hoping to not get lost in.
 BOOM.

 I also use the app MAPS.ME, which functions entirely offline.
 However, if you’re not going somewhere super popular, the app might have a hard time finding it unless you pre-load the address into the app before you leave the house.
 So like, if you wanted to find the nearest Starbucks on a whim, you could easily punch that into the app and figure it out.
 However, if you were supposed to meet your friend at Elegant Emily’s Family-Owned Teahouse, that’s probably something you needed to pre-load directions for before you left.

 When I’m in another country, I normally either just use WiFi when I happen to find it.
-This can be a pain in the ass, so this time, I decided to purchase a legit international SIM card and use that.
+This can be a pain in the ass, so this time, I decided to purchase a legitimate international SIM card and use that.

 6. Not leaving enough time to catch your flight